michaelrbock/notes/books/designing-data-intensive-applications/designing-data-intensive-applications-part-1.md

 #### Hash Indexes

+Used by Bitcask (the default storage engine in Riak).

 * Simply store a hash map in memory of `{key : byte offset in data file}`, while appending to data file for each write/update.
 * Well-suited for workloads with not too many keys (can keep in memory), but where each key's value is updated frequently (ex: updating number of times a video has been played).
 * Can break log into segment files of a certain size and perform *compaction* on closed segments.
 Compaction means throwing away duplicate keys in log and keeping only the most recent update for each key.